ml-unito/PartitionedLS-experiments-2/README.md

 julia --project=. --color=yes -e 'using Pkg; Pkg.update()'
 ```

-## Launch the expderiments using the optimal algorithm
+## Launch the experiments using the optimal algorithm

 ```bash